JJ/granada-off/text/hopscotch.md

 >Alhambra.

 However, some chapters might be more interesting to you than others, and you might want to read them first.
-If you consider yoursel a geek
+If you consider yourself a geek

 >and who does not, nowadays...